heiditm/heiditm.github.io/diabetes.md

 - Factors that **worsen chances of survival** are:
   - Larger thicknesses (over 3.54mm have about an average survival rate of 44%)
   - The presence of an ulceration (survival rates drop to 50/50, regardless of sex)
-    - **Note:** Larger thicknesses shows a higher probability in the formation of an ulceration
+    - **Note:** Larger thicknesses shows a higher probability in the formation of an ulceration-->